TunahanApaydin/Diabetes-Prediction/diabetes_prediction/README.md

 ### Model Inference
 In the Inference code, the model is tested on the test data read through the dataloader.py code.
-The performance on the test data is calculated and the inference results are saved in the 'inference_results' folder in csv format.
-The confusion matrix graph is saved in the 'graphs' folder.
+The performance on the test data is calculated and the inference results are saved in the ```inference_results``` folder in csv format.
+The confusion matrix graph is saved in the ```graphs``` folder.
 This chart will be useful for analyzing model performance.

 Example confusion matrix graph:
 ![confusion matrix](https://github.com/TunahanApaydin/Pytorch-Examples/assets/79514917/f82e5008-4dc9-449d-8066-e3f07007cf4d)